-The Office of Global Learning annually plans a series of social and recreational programmes to engage our international students.
-These activities provide opportunities for integration with the university community and are aimed at enhancing the student experience.
+The Diversity, Inclusion & Integration (DII) team annually plans a series of social and recreational programmes to engage our international students.
+These activities provide opportunities for integration with the university community and are aimed at enhancing your student experience.

 The SMU campus is the first of its kind – designed, integrated and constructed in the heart of a fully developed cityscape.

 Purpose-built over 4.5 hectares of prime Singapore land, the SMU campus is surrounded by museums, theatres, educational institutions, art galleries, cafés, restaurants and a range of retail outlets.

 The planning and development involved a broad spectrum of professional, community, civic and public groups.
 The goal was to create a unique city campus equipped to accommodate the new millennium, yet remain connected to the historical origins of this important district.

 The Sports Hall is located on Level 3 of the SMU Administration Building.
 The flexible facility caters to a number of sports activities including archery, badminton, basketball, floorball, handball, martial arts, tchoukball, volleyball and other indoor sports.
 The Sports Hall also features an 11-metre high rock wall for rock-climbing enthusiasts.

 Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.

 It's been quite hard because of the country (Singapore) but I've liked it a lot: the University (awesome educational system and facilities, honestly), the so welcoming and friendly people (in spite of what I thought before going) and the beautiful countries I've been able to travel to from there (Malasya, Indonesia, Vietnam...).
 I wouldn't change a thing.